kopsha/hopeless-programming/README.md

     _mark_to_load(models.DWVisitsToLoad, tenant, trial_ids)
 ```

-And, tust to spice things up, this time he ignores the list of passed ids and
+And, just to spice things up, this time he ignores the passed ids and does its
-does its own query anyway.
+own query anyway.

 ![Massive facepalm](./res/facepalm.jpeg)